onadebi/xray-gatekeeper/README.md

 #  <span style='color:cornflowerblue'>Xray-gatekeeper</span>

-Xray GateKeeper is a SpringBoot application designed to act as a gatekeeper for applications interacting with XRay cloud to public results to Jira.
+Xray GateKeeper is a SpringBoot application designed to act as a gatekeeper for applications interacting with XRay cloud to publish results to Jira.
 Being API based, it can work with Playwright and Java test frameworks.
 ## Variables:

 The below environment variables are needed to be set for the application to run smoothly.